alexfrnn/Quadradinhos/README.md

    npm start
    ```

-4. Open your browser and navigate to `http://localhost:3000` to see the application in action.
+4. Open your browser and navigate to the URL provided by the local server to see the application in action.

 ## Credits